bnhovde/ES2015-talk/README.md

 ## Goals

 * -> Javascript: where it is, where it's going
-* -> ES6 - very large - focus on befenicial features.
+* -> ES6 - very large - focus on beneficial features.
 * -> Lots of primitives for library builders, might not see unless actively look
 * -> What's next?
 Upcoming features - ES2016